zzsun777/cpp_multithreaded_order_matching_engine/README.md

 ===========================================================================

-**UNIT TESTING WITH GOOGLETEST :** The project uses GoogleTest 1.7.
+**Unit testing with GoogleTest :** The project uses GoogleTest 1.7.
 You can find a makefile and vcproj under "test_unit" directory.

 Building and running unit test on Linux : You have to build and install Google Test 1.7 first , the instructions for CentOS and Ubuntu :